Updated August 24, 2016.

 Currently, test results do not affect a student’s ability to graduate.

-Beginning in 2016-17, California’s public colleges and universities will use 11th-grade scores to determine if students are ready for entry-level, credit-bearing courses, and whether they will be exempted from remedial classes.
+Beginning in 2015-16, California’s public colleges and universities used 11th-grade scores to determine whether students were ready for entry-level, credit-bearing courses, and whether they would be exempted from remedial classes.
 If juniors reach Level 4, the highest possible level, they are considered ready for college-level coursework.
 Level 3 indicates that students are conditionally ready, or on pace to become ready by the end of their senior year.

 The Smarter Balanced tests replace CSU’s Early Assessment Program (EAP) tests.